projectcapsule/capsule/README.md

 # What's the problem with the current status?

 Kubernetes introduces the _Namespace_ object type to create logical partitions of the cluster as isolated *slices*.
 However, implementing advanced multi-tenancy scenarios, it soon becomes complicated because of the flat structure of Kubernetes namespaces and the impossibility to share resources among namespaces belonging to the same tenant.
 To overcome this, cluster admins tend to provision a dedicated cluster for each groups of users, teams, or departments.
-As an organization grows, the number of clusters to manage and keep aligned becomes an operational nightmare, described as the well know phenomena of the _clusters sprawl_.
+As an organization grows, the number of clusters to manage and keep aligned becomes an operational nightmare, described as the well known phenomena of the _clusters sprawl_.

 # Entering Capsule